kiba/Writings/for_science/chp9_meeting_the_host.md

 No god damn handy universal translator.

 I shouldn't done what I did.
-I may just jeopardized the safety of my Cylon helper and the lives of my fellow Earthlings in the process.
+I may had unwittingly jeopardized the safety of my Cylon helper and the lives of my fellow Earthlings in the process.

 For all I know, they could be an xenophobic people looking for their next conquest.
 That didn't seem to be the case at all, at least so far.